alyssoncs/SemanticServer/docs/api/api.md

 ### **GET**  `/mhubs`
-#### Retrieves all the mhubs
+#### Retrieve all the mhubs
 This operation retrieves all the existing mhubs from the Semantic Server.
-If everymhub goes well, Semantic Server returns a response with HTTP status code 200 (OK), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).
+If everything goes well, Semantic Server returns a response with HTTP status code 200 (OK), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).

  * Full URL: `http://localhost:8080/api` **`/mhubs`**
  * HTTP Method: **GET**